Preparing for Work

 - “I’m someone who likes to dig in, get to the root cause, and understand how pieces and parts fit together.”

 - “I don’t settle for superficial results.
-The low-hanging fruit on Google page one isn’t enough.”
+The low-hanging fruit on the first page of Google isn’t enough.”

 - “I’ve done extensive research using major databases, like EBSCO, and am good at devising keywords to get me the right information.”